johnlindquist/mac-windows-manager/README.md

 4. Custom Sizing:
    - `center-<percentage>`: Center the window and resize it to the specified percentage of the screen size

+5. Display Movement Commands:
+   - `display-next`: Move the window to the next display, maintaining its relative position and size
+   - `display-previous`: Move the window to the previous display, maintaining its relative position and size

 ### Size Specifications

 You can specify custom sizes for width and height using the following format: